KobeW50/visiontq.github.io/_posts/2025-08-21-sablinova-bot-starter-guide.md

 ```

 3. **Set the action**\
    Choose what happens when someone messages in the honeypot channel: none, mute, kick, or ban.
-If youâ€™re starting out, use `none` or `mute`.
+If you’re starting out, use `none` or `mute`.

 Example for muting: